 If you have a favorite DevOps tool that you would like to see Tripwire integrate with better, please let us know in the comments.

-Also, if you’re already using DevOps tools, I hope this gave you some ideas of how Tripwire can work with your tools and process.
+If you’re already using DevOps tools, I hope this gave you some ideas of how Tripwire can work with your tools and process.